-6. Conclusions
+6 Conclusions

 Structured peer-to-peer overlays provide a useful substrate for building distributed applications but there are concerns about their performance and dependability.
 This paper has described MSPastry which incorporates techniques to achieve good performance and high dependability in realistic environments with high churn rates.
-Previous implementations failed to provide routing consistency guarantees and performed poorly in environments with high churn rates.
-The paper has presented results of large-scale simulations with fault injection guided by real traces of node arrivals and departures showing that MSPastry achieves dependable routing with low delay stretch and a maintenance overhead of less than half a message per second per node.
-Furthermore, the results show that the performance of MSPastry degrades gracefully with failures.
+Previous implementations failed to provide strong routing consistency or performed poorly in environments with high churn rates.
+The paper has presented results of large-scale simulations with fault injection guided by real traces of node arrivals and departures showing that MSPastry achieves dependable routing with an average delay stretch of two and a maintenance overhead of less than half a message per second per node.
+Furthermore, the results show that the performance of MSPastry degrades gracefully with failures; it continues to provide reasonable performance and dependable routing with high robability in harsher environments with even higher churn rates and high network loss rates.
+We hope this work will clear any concerns about the performance and dependability of structured overlays.

-Squirrel, SplitStream, MSPastry, and the simulator are available to academic institutions upon request.
+The simulator, web cache, and Pastry implementation used in the experiments presented in this paper are available to academic institutions upon request.